matthewmoscou/Canthatch/README.md

 ```

 ### dN/dS analysis of *Med15* gene family
-Etimation of ω (dN/dS)volutionary analyses was performed using PAML (v4.8).
+Estimation of ω (dN/dS)volutionary analyses was performed using PAML (v4.8).
 A reduced phylogenetic tree based on a requirement of 90% coverage was used for estimating ω (dN/dS), as several sequences lacked sufficient coverage of *Med1*5 due to truncated transcript assemblies.
 The final alignment used can be found in the folder `data/codeml/mutation_rate_Poaceae_b90`.
 Before running, several modifications were made to the [phylogenetic tree](data/codeml/mutation_rate_Poaceae_b90/RAxML_bestTree.Med15_phylogeny_Os_outgroup_b90) by adding labels to branches that would be used in the branch analysis for estimating ω.

 ```bash
 codeml codeml_H0.ctl